 The University has five schools—arts and sciences, business, education, nursing, and theology (offered at nearby St. Mary’s Seminary).
-Nearly one-third of the students on campus are enrolled in graduate programs.
+About half the students on campus are enrolled in graduate programs.

-Among the 32 majors are the interdisciplinary Catholic studies, theology, pastoral studies, international studies, and studio arts programs.
+Among the 36 majors are the interdisciplinary Catholic studies, theology, international studies, and studio arts programs.
 Many minors are available, including Irish studies and creative writing.
 There also are many joint majors, and students have the opportunity to pursue a Western Civilization-oriented honors program.

-Forty-six percent of UST undergraduates are Texans, most are commuters, and 61 percent of its alumni have settled in the Houston area.
-But the remaining students come from 40 other states and 58 foreign countries.
+Eighty-eight percent of UST undergraduates are Texans, most are commuters, and 70 percent of its alumni have settled in the Houston area.
+But the remaining students come from 36 other states and 50 foreign countries.

 Over half the students are minorities (Hispanic, African American, Asian American, and Native American), and many of these are first-generation college students.
 Under Title V of the Federal Elementary and Secondary Education Act, UST is identified as a Hispanic-Serving Institution, reflecting its greater than 25 percent Hispanic student population.

 The University is most certainly a college on the move.
 In 2011, the St. Thomas Cameron School of Business achieved accreditation through the prestigious Association to Advance Collegiate Schools of Business (AACSB International).
 UST also reopened its School of Nursing and is running a capital campaign to fund a new 75 million dollar Center for Science and Health Professions.
 The University partners with the Harris County Hospital District for a nursing preceptor program, which allows students to work and learn one-on-one with expert clinical nurses.